-Acupuncture uses needles to induce changes in soft tissues.
-Acupuncture is believed to activate the built-in survival mechanisms that normalize the body and promote self-healing.
+Veterinary acupuncture uses needles to induce changes in soft tissues.
+Acupuncture for pets is believed to activate the built-in survival mechanisms that normalize the body and promote self-healing.
 Acupuncture points coincide with tissues that can elicit strong responses.
 These responses stimulate the nerves in the brain that connect to hormone production, blood pressure control, control of emotions and the relaxation of tendons and muscles.

 Needle stimulation of the connective tissue causes the release of other chemicals called neuropeptides.
 These neuropeptides include calcitonin gene-related peptide (functions in the transmission of pain), nerve growth factor (critical for survival of sympathetic and sensory nerves), substance P (neurotransmitter), and vasoactive intestinal peptide (lowers blood pressure).
 These substances repair nerves, control blood pressure and improve nerve function.